Every-Developer-Old/Flappy_Birds/README.md

 <br>

-# 🐣How to play Flappy Bird?🤔
+# 🐣How to play Flappy Fish?🤔

 - [x] 1. **Clone the repository:**